pandas-dev/pandas-governance/teams.md

 #### Responsibilities

-* Maintain the pandas documentation and its (building) infrastructure
+* Maintain the pandas documentation and its (building, e.g. Sphinx) infrastructure

 #### Permissions

-* Permission to merge to the main branch of the _pandas _repository, with the criteria that it is a DOC only PR.
+* Permission to merge to the main branch of the _pandas_ repository, with the criteria that it is a DOC only PR.

 #### Criteria for Membership